jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 ## git push : Sending Your Commits to Remote Repositories

 The **git push** command pushes commits in a local working copy to a remote repository.
 The syntax is git push [remote] [local branch].
+To push to a differently named remote branch, the syntax is git push [local branch]:[remote branch].
 Before pushing, a developer should always pull (or fetch + merge), so that there is an opportunity to resolve conflicts before pushing to the remote.

 ### Exercise : Push a change to github
 We'll talk about conflicts later, but first, since we have no conflicts